elenadoe/Brain_Age_PET_MRI/brain_age_external_usage/README.md

 ```
 git clone https://github.com/elenadoe/Brain_Age_PET_MRI/brain_age_external_usage
 ```
-2) use pip install to install the following dependencies:
+2) use pip install to install necessary dependencies
-# TODO
 3) execute the brain age estimation program from the src folder, either using jupyter notebook, or Python3.
 For Python3, enter the following into your terminal and follow instructions:
 ```
 python3 predict_BAG.py